 A master of Polish fantasy whose award-winning stories weave intricate magic systems with deep psychological insight.

-Ewa Białołęcka emerged in the 1990s as a distinctive voice in Poland's vibrant fantasy scene.
+Ewa Białołęcka won Poland's prestigious Janusz A. Zajdel Award twice for her short fiction.
 Her literary debut, the short story 'Wariatka' (Madwoman), signaled a writer interested in the frayed edges of the mind as much as the mechanics of magic.
-She is best known for her 'Kroniki Drugiego Kręgu' (Chronicles of the Second Circle) series, a universe where magic is a tangible, colored force and its wielders, the Mages, are both gifted and burdened.
-Her work is characterized by dense, poetic prose and a focus on characters grappling with power, identity, and madness.
-Białołęcka's talent has been recognized with Poland's prestigious Janusz A. Zajdel Award, which she has won twice for her short fiction.
-Based in Gdańsk, she writes with a patient, world-building focus, cultivating a dedicated following who appreciate her philosophical depth and refusal to follow predictable genre paths.
+Her 'Kroniki Drugiego Kręgu' (Chronicles of the Second Circle) series presents a universe where magic is a tangible, colored force and its wielders are both gifted and burdened.
+Born in 1967, she writes dense, poetic prose focused on characters grappling with power, identity, and madness.
+Based in Gdańsk, she cultivates a following that appreciates her philosophical depth.

 1965–1980